schematical/techdebt/TechDebt/SCOPE.md

 Interactions: When an NPCDevOps reaches a target Server:

-Fire: Expend EH over a fixed duration (e.g., 5 seconds of work), then destroy the Fire object.
+Fire: After a fixed duration (e.g., 5 seconds of work), destroy the Fire object.

-Toggle: Expend EH over a short duration, then flip the server state (ON to OFF or vice-versa).
+Toggle: After a short duration, flip the server state (ON to OFF or vice-versa).

-Tech Debt Maintenance: Continuously expend EH per second to prevent Tech Debt accumulation.
+Tech Debt Maintenance: Continuously work to prevent Tech Debt accumulation.

 S2: Economy and Resources

-Currency & Resources: The game tracks three critical resources:
+Currency & Resources: The game tracks two critical resources:

 Money (M): Earned from active servers.
 Used to purchase new infrastructure and hire Debs.

-Engineering Hours (EH): The primary resource used to complete all tasks (Fire resolution, Tech Debt maintenance, Research, Toggling).
-Each Deb starts the day with a fixed pool of EH.

 Research Points (RP): Generated when a Deb is assigned to a Research task and is not interrupted by higher-priority work.
 Used to unlock upgrades (V2.0+).

 Income (M): Servers automatically generate M per second while in the ON state (simulating e-commerce sales).

-Hours Usage (EH): EH is consumed only when a Deb is actively working on a task (not moving or idle).
-Debs stop working if EH runs out before the end of the day.

 Expenses: Debs automatically deduct M at the end of the day (Salary).